siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 \end{aligned}
 $$

 The visible value is the square-value handled by arithmetic.
+It may be read as a density.
 The inner magnitude is the root through which relation terms are formed.

 This separation is the structural move of the book.
 Ordinary arithmetic normally works directly with visible values.
 Ultrareal arithmetic keeps the inner